Non-financial reporting

 Sustainable Development Goal 12 on sustainable consumption and production includes a specific target 12.6 to “encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle”.

-+ Read moreNon-financial reporting also sometimes referred to as sustainability or Environment, Social and Governance (ESG) reporting allows businesses to inform stakeholders on the ‘non-financial’ aspects of operations and disclose human rights policies, risks, and outcomes.
-It details measures taken by businesses to manage human rights risks, and address human rights abuses where they have occurred.
+Sustainability or Environment, Social and Governance (ESG) reporting allows businesses to inform stakeholders on the interaction of business operations with impacts on people and plane and disclose human rights policies, risks, and outcomes.
+It details measures taken by businesses to identify and manage human rights risks, and address human rights abuses where they have occurred.

-Financial market regulators and stock exchanges across the world have issued guidance and/or requirements to listed companies on non-financial reporting.
-Recent examples of instruments include the Nasdaq ESG Reporting Guide 2.0 (2019), the B3 State-Owned Enterprises Governance Program (2017), or the Singapore Stock Exchange Listing Rules from 2016 which requires every listed issuer to prepare an annual sustainability report on a “comply or explain” basis following the adoption of internationally accepted reporting frameworks.
+Financial market regulators and stock exchanges across the world have issued guidance and/or requirements to listed companies on sustainability reporting.
+An example is the Nasdaq ESG Reporting Guide 2.0 (2019), which requires every listed issuer to prepare an annual sustainability report on a “comply or explain” basis following the adoption of internationally accepted reporting frameworks.
 The Sustainable Stock Exchanges (SSE) Initiative highlights a range of further instruments.

-Asides from legislative measures, socially responsible investors (SRI) have been encouraging increased transparency and reporting in relation to non-financial or ESG issues by investee companies.
-The Corporate Human Rights Benchmark is an investor-backed initiatives which assesses 101 of the largest publicly traded companies in the world on 100 human rights indicators including transparency.
+Asides from legislative measures, responsible investors have been encouraging increased transparency and reporting in relation to sustainability or ESG issues by investee companies.
+The Corporate Human Rights Benchmark is an investor-backed initiatives which assesses the largest publicly traded companies in the world on human rights indicators.

-A range of material has been developed to assist in non-financial reporting:
+A range of material has been developed to assist in sustainability reporting:

 - The UN Guiding Principles Reporting Framework, developed by Shift and Mazars, a tool to assist businesses in reporting on how they respect human rights;

-- The GRI Sustainability Reporting Standards (GRI Standards), which provides a framework for businesses to report on the broad spectrum of sustainability issues, including human rights;
+- The GRI Sustainability Reporting Standards (GRI Standards), which provides a framework for businesses to report on the broad spectrum of sustainability issues.
+An overall update of GRI’s Universal Standards brough about significant alignment between the reporting approach and UNGPs.

 - The UN Global Compact Communication on Progress.